hypertestco/sample-banking-node/README.md

 ## Installation
 - Clone the repo
-- Obtain credentials from hypertest team (email, password, npm_token, service_identifier, things to set in creds.js)
+- Create an account on hypertest. (https://hypertest.co)
-- Log into hypertest dashboard using the email and password provided.
+- Log into hypertest dashboard using sso here (https://demo.hypertest.co).
-- Select/create a new service. note its identifier (it would be a uuid)
+- Select/create 3 services - one each for banking-service, approval-service and consumer. note the identifiers (it would be a uuid)
-- Select/create a cli token from the UI, (click on profile icon on the top-left on the screen)
-- Create .npmrc from .npmrc.example and update npm_token
-- Create .htConf.js from .htConf.js.example
-- Update values in `cred.js`
+- populate service-identifiers.js file with the above identifiers
 - Run `npm install`

 ## Initialization